nastern/Toast/README.md

 # InGrain

-InGrain is a web application made to encourage mental health.
+InGrain is a web application made to encourage mental health!
+Through a friendly interface and an adorable toast avatar to decorate, you are sure to be spending your time in a fun and positive environment.

 # How to run application locally